WordPress Tip: WordPress 2.7 and Beyond – Keynote by Matt Mullenweg at Wordcamp Utah 2008

 What's After WordPress 2.7?

-Automatic upgrades.
+- Automatic upgrades.
 You'll have the ability to update directly from within your blog.

-Web host updating.
+- Web host updating.
 When a new release is available, WordPress wants to ensure all web hosts have the latest version.

-Security.
+- Security.
 The list of federal agencies using WordPress is extensive (includes Homeland Security, FBI, NSA, military divisions, Treasury, etc.).
 WordPress wants to ensure the platform is secure (even with all the vulnerability from plugins).

-Media.
+- Media.
 WordPress will do more with videos, slideshows, photos, and other media.

-WordPress as Hub.
+- WordPress as Hub.
 WordPress wants to incorporate all the activity you do online.
 For example, when you post to Twitter, Facebook, or Flickr, it should show it on your blog (or be included in your blog's database).

-BackPress.
+- BackPress.
 Integrate the frameworks of other platforms more seamlessly into WordPress to allow sharing or transferring of information (BBpress, BuddyPress, etc.).

-Fashion + Tattoos.
+- Fashion + Tattoos.
 More WordPress apparel.

-Year of Themes.
+- Year of Themes.
 More and better themes (similar to Prologue), as well as themes with integrated plugins.
 Matt says, "Themes are where the action is."

-Screencasts.
+- Screencasts.
 WordPress hired a help author (I believe), who is creating 40-50 screencasts.
 They plan to integrate the screencasts throughout the WordPress interface.

-WordPress TV.
+- WordPress TV.
 Broadcasts of the Wordcamp sessions that take place throughout the world.

 I'm a technical writer based in the California San Francisco Bay area.
-Topics I write about on this blog include the following technical communication topics: Swagger, agile, trends, learning, plain language, quick reference guides, tech comm careers, and certificate programs.
-I'm interested in information design, API documentation, visual communication, information architecture and findability, and more.
-If you're a professional or aspiring technical writer, be sure to subscribe to email updates using the form above.
+In this blog, I write about topics related to technical communication — Swagger, agile, trends, learning, plain language, quick reference guides, tech comm careers, academics, and more.
+I'm interested in , API documentation, visual communication, information architecture and findability, and more.
+If you're a technical writer of any kind (progressional, transitioning, student), be sure to subscribe to email updates using the form above.
 You can learn more about me here.
 You can also contact me with questions.